ethanweed/pythonbook/README.md

 #### Log

+06-04-2021 Converted project to jupyterbook format, and added placeholder for all chapters.
+Currently halfway through code conversion in chapter 4.4 on estimation from a sample.

 26-03-2021 Finished correlation section rough draft, and am halfway through binomial distribution section.
 I am continuing to just focus on the code blocks, leaving text editing for later.

 23-03-2021 I have removed the section on mean absolute deviation, because...
 I dunno, I think I just wanted to hurry on to standard deviation, and I was worrying that students in my course might get bogged down.
 But then I got to the bit about median absolute deviation, and felt a twinge of regret at taking out mean absolute deviation.
 So maybe I'll go back and add it back in at some point.